 - Part One (years 1 and 2) - consists of five modules that offer participants guided study in key areas of education and social justice nationally and internationally.

-- Part Two (years 3 and 4) - participants carry out an original piece of research under the supervision of a member of staff and produce a thesis (45,000 words).
+- Part Two (year 3 onwards) - participants carry out an original piece of research under the supervision of a member of staff and produce a thesis (45,000 words).
 There is also a module aimed at supporting you in Part Two.

 Part One core modules

 Assessment for each core module involves researching and writing a publishable paper for an academic journal (7,000 words).

 Assessment involves a number of short assignments (5-5,500 words in total, for each module).